 The 2016 earthquakes heavily hit Norcia, causing great damages especially to the San Benedetto church.
 Nonetheless, the town is recovering and is still a great destination.
 Norcia is also a great hub to viist Piano Grande and the Parco dei Monti Sibillini.

-Umbria see and do # 14 – Browse Norcia “Norcinerie”
+Umbria best things to do – Browse Norcia “Norcinerie”

 Norcia is so famous for pork meat delicacies like sausages, tasty hams and salami, that in central Italy the characteristic shops that produce and sell them are commonly called “Norcinerie” (litterally “coming from Norcia”).